wp-media/wp-rocket-cli/README.md

-## CLI interface for the WP Rocket
+## WP CLI interface for WP Rocket

 This repository contains a [WP-CLI command](https://github.com/wp-cli/wp-cli)  for the [WP Rocket](http://wp-rocket.me) plugin.
 After installing this plugin, you will have access to a `wp rocket` command.

-Supported commands:
+## Supported commands

-* `wp rocket activate-cache` -- Set WP_CACHE to true, flush htaccess rules and clean WP Rocket cache.
+* `wp rocket activate-cache --htaccess=<true|false>` -- Set WP_CACHE to true and clean WP Rocket cache.
+To also update the htaccess on Apache, use the additional `htaccess` parameter.
-* `wp rocket deactivate-cache` -- Set WP_CACHE to false, flush htaccess rules and clean WP Rocket cache.
+* `wp rocket deactivate-cache --htaccess=<true|false>` -- Set WP_CACHE to false and clean WP Rocket cache.
+To also update the htaccess on Apache, use the additional `htaccess` parameter.
 * `wp rocket clean --post_id=<post_id> --permalink=<permalink> --lang=<lang> --blog_id=<blog_id>` -- Purge cache files.
 * `wp rocket clean --confirm` -- Purge cache files without prompting for confirmation (usefull for automation tools/scripts)
 * `wp rocket preload` -- Preload cache files.